shautvast/concurrencypuzzlers/readme.md

 ## Chapter 5 Building Blocks
 - [`ShowMeTheValues`](src/chapter5/ShowMeTheValues.java) fails with a ConcurrentModificationException because toString() on a list will iterate over it and in this case it is also being updated.
 ### juc
-- [`HashMapTest`](src/chapter5/juc/HashMapTest.java) Written by Artem Novikov on stackoverflow.
+- [`HashMapTest`](src/chapter5/juc/HashMapTest.java) Written by Artem Novikov on [stackoverflow](https://stackoverflow.com/questions/18542037/how-to-prove-that-hashmap-in-java-is-not-thread-safe).
 Showing the regular _HashMap_ is not threadsafe is easy.
 While one thread adds keys to the map continually, another thread checks for the existence of a previously added key/value.
 Note that IntStream.range is exclusive for the upper bound, so targetKey will never be overwritten in the map.

 ## Chapter 6 Task Execution

 ### Futures
-- [`TheFuture`](src/chapter6/futures/TheFuture.java) Shows the correct use of Future.
+- [`TheFuture`](src/chapter6/futures/TheFuture.java) Shows the correct use of java.util.concurrent.Future.
 A call to getData() is asynchronous and returns a Future immediately.
 Calls to Future.get() block until a value is set in another thread.
 - [`CancelledFuture`](src/chapter6/futures/CancelledFuture.java) Shows what cancellation does to the future.
 Calls to Future.get() fail after cancellation.
 - [`ExceptionalFuture`](src/chapter6/futures/ExceptionalFuture.java) Shows what happens when the calculation raises an error.
 The Exception 'hides' until Future.get() is called.
 - [`CompletionServiceExample`](src/chapter6/futures/CompletionServiceExample.java) The JUC CompletionService combines the use of Futures with a BlockingQueue.
 As tasks are completed, they are added to the queue, where they can be retrieved with take(), which blocks while no completed Future is available.